 Side Note – Adding More Oil: If you feel like the sleeves lost some oil by storing it vertically, or it has just gotten to the point where you feel like it’s spinning pretty roughly, stick it in a vertical bar holder and drip a few drops of oil down the shaft where it will drip down into the sleeve overnight.
 Spin the sleeve in the morning to distribute the oil.
 Flip it over and repeat for the other side the next day.
 For recommended oils and other tips, see Olympic Bar Maintenance.

 It can be mostly a cosmetic issue, but sticking a bar into a steel pipe is asking for surface damage on the sleeves.
 This might not be too bad, since iron weight plates can scratch it up pretty good as well.

-Some vertical bar holders like this 9-bar holder have PVC or some other material to avoid the scratching and annoying noise.
+Some vertical bar holders like this 9-bar holder have plastic or other material to protect the bar sleeve and cut noise.

 Leaving the Bar Loaded

 Leaving a bar fully loaded on the rack isn’t a good idea long-term.
 A short time won’t hurt any high quality bar, but the longer it sits flexed in one position, the more stress is on it, and the more likely it will develop a permanent bend.
 But if it’s only a small amount of weight, ie: less than it takes to flex the bar even a minuscule amount, there’s much less risk of damage.

 This is one reason it’s good practice to unload the bar when you’re done working out… The other reason being it’s pretty much a mandatory courtesy in multi-user environments.
 Some folks can’t lift those 45lb plates easily, so be considerate!

 The Best Way – Horizontal Storage

 And finally after going over all the mistakes you could make, we get to the best way to store your bars.